mugdhamalpe/mugdhamalpe/README.md

 <div>
  <p>

-- I'm a final year student at Pune Institute of Computer Technology and currently pursuing Bachelor of Engineering degree in Computer Engineering.
+- I'm a graduate from Pune Institute of Computer Technology currently working as a Software Engineer at PubMatic.

 </p>
 </div>